Vawkavysk: After World War II

 Following the conclusion of the European front of World War II in 1945, Vawkavysk came under the authority of the Belarusian Soviet Socialist Republic until the collapse of the Soviet Union in 1991.
 Since 1991, Vawkavysk has belonged to the Republic of Belarus.

-3 March 1963 it became a town of regional subordination.
-12 April 2001 held approval emblem and flag of the city.
-In 2004 it conducted the Vawkavysk republican festival of rural workers' Dozhinki.

 Administration

 Local issues are represented by the locally elected Councils of Deputies.
 These local councils operate on three levels:

 primary (villages and towns), basic (towns and regional councils), and regional (oblast) (Regional Council of Deputies).
 Deputies are elected for four-year terms to deal with local issues and represent the local population in decisions on issues relating to health, education, social welfare, trade, and transport.
 Local Councils of Deputies make decisions on local issues within the framework of national legislation.

-Settlements in the surrounding Vawkavysk region are Izabelin, Ros, Mstibovo, and Voŭpa.

-The district includes the townships Krasnosel'skii and Ross, as well as 191 rural settlements.

-In Region 2, Township Council - Rossky, Krasnosel'skii and nine village councils: Vereykovsky, Volkovysskii, Volpovsky, Gneznovsky, Elizabethan, Podorossky, Replevsky, Subochsky and Shilovichi.

 Demographics

 The town and surrounding area has a population of 74,000, while the urban area of Vawkavysk (with adjacent urban settlements of Ros and Krasnosel'skii included) has about 56,000 inhabitants, and the population of the rural area stands at 18,000 people.
 The main population groups according to nationality in the town of Vawkavysk are: Belarusians (63.4%), Poles (25%), Russians (8.7%), and other nationalities (2.9%).
 There are people of a total of 50 nationalities living in the area.

+According to the 1921 Polish census, the population of the city was 57.3% Polish, 39.3% Jewish, 2.2% Belarusian and 1.1% Russian.